pascallaliberte/pascallaliberte.me/index.md

 ## My work: User Interface Designer and Developer

-I've recently joined the team at [FarmLead][farmlead], a marketplace for farmers to sell their grain, where I'm **evolving the design of their product and apps**.
+I'm currently part of the team at [FarmLead][farmlead], a marketplace for farmers to sell their grain, where we've recently launched a redesign of the app.
+My role was in leading the design (Web, Android, iOS) and in building the web app.

-Previously, it's at the **University of Ottawa** that I helped bring user-centered design thinking, working on the **web templates**, and designing apps and web sites.
-At its Faculty of Medicine, I helped direct the creation of [Learn.med][learnmed], an **online learning platform**.
+Previously, it's at the University of Ottawa that I helped bring user-centered design thinking, working on the web templates, and designing apps and web sites.
+At its Faculty of Medicine, I helped direct the creation of [Learn.med][learnmed], an online learning platform.

 [farmlead]: http://farmlead.com/
 [learnmed]: https://learn.med.uottawa.ca/